 Fabrizio Paolucci, director of the Antiques Department of the Gallerie degli Uffizi, explains: “Shoes are not simple accessories, and this was very clear to our ancestors, who were also aware of the extraordinary skill needed to manufacture them.
 Plato, for example, wouldn’t hesitate in defining the art of shoemaking as a legitimate science.
 With their shapes and colours, shoes used to tell many things about the person who was wearing them: their gender, economic conditions, social class and job.
 What has been too often considered as a minor detail in the history of clothing, is now finally the main attraction of an exhibition, whose purpose is to celebrate shoes as a precious document of taste and technique in the greek-roman world”.

-The exhibition catalogue, aptly titled “WORN BY THE GODS: the art of footwear through ancient Rome, epic films and contemporary fashion”, is the perfect compedium for this cultural endeavour.
-It contains several essays about the role of shoes in the ancient world, some of them explaining the way they inspired some of their contemporary counterparts manufactured by the most renowned fashion brands.
-The 19 “movie files” edited by Barbara Placidi further elaborate on the achievements of the great costume designers who commissioned the manufacturing of their work to POMPEI shoes.
+The exhibition catalogue, titled “WORN BY THE GODS: Ancient shoes and their fortune in the culture of the 1900s”, is the perfect compendium for the exhibition itself, containing several essays about the role of shoes in the ancient world, and revealing how they inspired some of the shoes manufactured by the most renowned fashion brands or how they influenced the great costume designers who commissioned the manufacturing of their work to POMPEI shoes, illustrated and explained in the 19 files edited by Barbara Placidi in the “cinema” section.

 Edited by Barbara Placidi